pmareke/katas/sum-of-pairs/README.md

 # Sum of Pairs

-Given a list of integers and a single sum value, return the first two values (parse from the left please) in order of appearance that add up to form the sum.
+- Given a list of integers and a single sum value, return the first two values (parse from the left please) in order of appearance that add up to form the sum.

-If there are two or more pairs with the required sum, the pair whose second element has the smallest index is the solution.
+- If there are two or more pairs with the required sum, the pair whose second element has the smallest index is the solution.
+- Negative numbers and duplicate numbers can and will appear.

 ```python
 sum_pairs([11, 3, 7, 5], 10)